What is Cybersecurity?

 Previous IT-related work roles will help you secure an entry-level spot.
 It will be easier to get a job if you have three to five years of IT experience.
 Having a solid infrastructure and development base will put you on the right side of the application board.

-A Guide To Cybersecurity Career Development
+Cybersecurity Career Development

 Many cybersecurity professionals begin their careers as specialists, network or security administrators.
 It definitely helps if you have a degree in information science or cybersecurity.
 Salary disparities are a result of variations in location and business size.